Joystream/joystream/devops/kubernetes/storage-node/README.md

 # Amazon EKS Cluster: Hello World!

-This example deploys an EKS Kubernetes cluster with custom ipfs image
+Deploy storage-node to a Kubernetes cluster

 ## Deploying the App